 Each spring, Lynda Doughty spends nearly all of her time consumed with one task: rescuing sick or injured seal pups stranded along Maine’s beaches and harbors.

 Doughty runs Marine Mammals of Maine (MMoME), a nonprofit based in Harpswell that rescues stranded mammals from Kittery to Rockland.
 It’s the only group in the state licensed to perform short- and long-term rehabilitation for them.

 Doughty’s team of three feeds and cares for the pups until they’re ready to go back into the wild or it’s determined that they should be sent to longer-term rehab facilities in Massachusetts or Connecticut.

 SEND US A TIP

 Many of our stories have been based on tips from readers.

 In this mistrust-filled world full of political contention and both fake and devastating news, mustering such courage is challenging.
 Finding common ground and engaging in civil conversations about important issues facing our communities, our state, our country and our world can seem elusive, if not sadly impossible.

-First up in our new series is 83-year-old Mary Betterley of Damariscotta, who still prefers to trust first.
+This concerning state of affairs prompted Pine Tree Watch to examine the concept of trust.
+And thus, we’re launching a new series called “The Maine Trust Project.”
+First up in our new monthly series is 83-year-old Mary Betterley of Damariscotta, who still prefers to trust first.